melindachang/site/src/articles/using-iwd-northwestern-eduroam-linux.md

 title: Using iwd to Connect to Northwestern Eduroam Wi-Fi
 author: Melinda Chang
 description:
-  Eduroam has a lot of irritating config options that you need to specify manually to get online during an Arch Linux installation.
-Here's some informal documentation of the process.
+  Eduroam has a lot of irritatingly opaque config options that you need to specify to get online during an Arch Linux installation.
+This documentation is for the Northwestern network, but it might still be useful if you're trying to replicate these methods elsewhere.
 date: '2025.05.09'
 tags:
   - Linux